 Snow Leopard (Panthera Uncia)

-Snow Leopards cannot roar and has the longest tail of all.
+- Snow Leopards cannot roar and have the longest tail of all.

-It is a state animal of Ladakh and Himanchal.
+- It is a state animal of Ladakh and Himachal.

-Cougar is the second largest cat in America and the jaguar is the largest and has a range from the Canadian Yukon to Southern Andes.
+- The cougar is the second largest cat in America and the jaguar is the largest and has a range from the Canadian Yukon to the Southern Andes.

 Why was Kuno National Park chosen for Cheetah Reintroduction?